arynxd/the-local-theatre/README.md

 - [ ] Make posts a separate page
 - [ ] Unify codebase (default export, naming)
 - [ ] add 20006203 prefix to all parts of the site
+- [ ] Order entities by creation date

 ## Ideas